m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 If you think about how you learn and the nature of learning, you will clearly see that you learn by interacting with your world (or environment).
 In the same time, you are acutely aware of how your world responds to what you do, and your goal is to get the best results through your actions.
 The same thing happens with our little RL agent; the **agent** learns from the **world or environment** by interacting with it, through trial and error, and receiving **rewards**, negative or positive, as a feedback for performing actions.
 The agent is not told which actions to take at first, but the agent use the feedback from the environment to discover which actions yield the most reward.

 Reinforcement learning is different from supervised learning; supervised learning is learning from a training set of labeled examples provided by a knowledgeable external supervisor giving the AI the solution and the right action to take in a specific situation.
 The goal of supervised learning is to generalize a rule for the AI to deal with other situations that is not in the training set.
 BUT in real world interactive problems, the answer often emerges through exploration and trial-and-error.
 There might not be a definitive "correct" answer for every situation the agent encounters.
-Even if there is a right answer for some situations, it will not work well as a general solution (<a style="text-decoration: none;" class='citation' href="#sutton2018">Sutton & Barto, 2018</a>).
+Even if there is a right answer for some situations, it will not work well as a general solution (<a class='citation' href="#sutton2018">Sutton & Barto, 2018</a>).

 Reinforcement learning is also different from unsupervised learning; unsupervised learning is finding structure hidden in collection of unlabeled data.
 Understanding the hidden structure can be useful in reinforcement leaning, but unsupervised leaning itself does not maximize the reward signal.